Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Setting Description

-Default value: report
+Default value: in editor

 Default value: none/empty

-PROJECT_CODE If this project is known by a course or module code, use it (for example, when we ran it at Royal Holloway, it was CS1999).
+PROJECT_CODE If this project is known by a course or module code, use it (for example, when we ran it at Royal Holloway, it was CS1999 or CS0001).
 See also PROJECT_SLUG which is how this code may appear in filenames of any downloaded files, if you need it to be different.
 The full name of the project is “the PROJECT_CODE Buggy Racing project”, so if you don’t have or need a course code, it’s fine to leave it blank.

 Default value: none/empty